rizac/gmgt/README-collect.md

 # Dataset generation

-A GMGT dataset needs two sources: a metadata file (usually CSV or HDF) where each record is associated to its medatata, and a directory of time histories (miniSEEE, SAC, or any array-baeed format).
+A GMGT dataset needs two sources: a metadata file (usually CSV or HDF) where each record is associated to its medatata, and a directory of time histories (in any format you want) that should be present in the metadata.

 Once you have these requisites in place:

 <details>